French Heritage Trail

 - Perfect for culture or history buffs

 The tour begins in Dieppe, which means travelling on our Newhaven-Dieppe route is ideal to reach your starting point.
+However, you can also head to France on our Dover-Dunkirk and Calais crossings which are approximately 2 ½ hours from Dieppe.

 How to book